pancx/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 setTimeout(processVideo, 0);
 @endcode

-@note Remember to delete src and dst after when stop.
+@note Remember to delete src and dst when stop.

 Try it
 ------